jerm-jerm/quartz/content/DND Mystrala/2 The New Ledgermen/Luminora Katharis.md

 This record concerning Katharis herself has been reconstructed from her daily entries and mission annotations, supplemented where necessary with second- and third-hand sources.
 Notably, in [[Entry 10]] she allowed an unusual degree of emotion to surface, grieving the loss of her bond with her Swornblade, Vaelin Katharis.
 The Swornblade system, practiced among the Houses of Xalithea, binds a female heir to a male protector, often a close relative, tasked with shielding her as she leads the house.

 ## Known Record
-- She was a top prospect in her cohort during the Conscriptus War Games and was earmarked for high placement within the Black Armada prior to reassignment.
-- Deployed under classified orders related to [[The Oracle]] Initiative and the Ledgermen directive.
+She was a top prospect in her cohort during the Conscriptus War Games and was earmarked for high placement within the Black Armada prior to reassignment.
+Was subsequently deployed under classified orders related to [[The Oracle]] Initiative and the Ledgermen directive.

-- While battling [[Mindflayer Abberations|mindflayers]] in [[The Sanctiforge]], underwent a partial transformation into a celestial form, likely secondary to her lineage from Xalithea.
+While battling [[Mindflayer Abberations|mindflayers]] in [[The Sanctiforge]], underwent a partial transformation into a celestial form, likely secondary to her lineage from Xalithea.
 In her notes she described the event briefly, framing it less as revelation than as a lapse in discipline.

-- Assigned by [[Horatio]] to the Embermaw to assess the fate of Block 233 and recover their remains if possible.
+Assigned by [[Horatio]] to the Embermaw to assess the fate of Block 233 and recover their remains if possible.
-- Overall her performance to this point is characterized as reliable.